njskalski/Backgammon2/README.md

-This is a very simple C# implementation of Backgrammon2 with a-little-better-than-random AI.
+This is a simple C# implementation of Backgrammon game with a-little-better-than-random AI.
+I use canvas for procedural drawing and basic geometry tests for picking.

 It was written by me as my home-assignment for C# classes at University of Warsaw, somewhere in 2009/2010 academic year.